Best Bookkeeping Software for Handmade Businesses (2026 Guide)

 Craftybase is purpose-built for makers and small manufacturers.
 You enter your materials (what you bought and at what cost), create product recipes (how much of each material goes into each product), and Craftybase calculates your cost per unit automatically.
 When orders come in from Etsy or Shopify, inventory updates and COGS accumulates in real time.

-It’s not a full double-entry accounting system — you’ll still want a basic bookkeeping tool or accountant for your financial statements.
+It’s not a full double-entry accounting system.
+You’ll still want a basic bookkeeping tool or accountant for your financial statements.
 But for tracking what your products cost and generating accurate COGS for tax time, nothing else comes close for makers at this scale.

 Starting at $24/month, it’s affordable at even the earliest stages.